 The following line charts display data for the last 30 minutes and refresh every 20 seconds:

 - Number of Cloud Recording workers

 These metrics are explained in Scale metrics.

 The latest value of each metric is displayed above the line chart, and refreshes every 20 seconds.

 Each line chart refreshes every 20 seconds.
 To see the metric value at a specific moment, hover your mouse on a data point.

-Each heat map chart refreshes every one minute (60 seconds).
+Each heat map chart refreshes every 60 seconds.
 The color of each cell represents the number of users or channels.
 The darker the color, the higher the number.
 To see the metric value at a specific moment, hover your mouse on a cell.

 Additionally, the heat map charts provide the data sampling feature:

-If you have enabled the Alert Notification service, the Alert Notification panel displays the latest three notifications.
+If you have enabled the Alert Notification service, the Alert Notifications panel displays the latest three notifications.